idelfonsog2/idelfonsog2.github.io/README.md

 ## Open Source Contributions

-### Documenting software products and writting tests for them (TDD + BDD)
+### Documenting software products and writing tests for them (TDD + BDD)

 **Github Repo** [Cucumberish - Ahmed-Ali](https://cucumber.io/docs/installation/ios/) 👈🏽👀

 - **Who writes the User Stories?** tricky question.
-Best case, its the output of a conversation between: devs, product owners/managers, stakeholders, and quality assurance testers
+Best case, is the output of a conversation between devs, product owners/managers, stakeholders, and quality assurance testers
-- **How to write them ?** There is a format for that!
+- **How to write them?** There is a format for that!
 [Gherkin!](https://cucumber.io/docs/gherkin/)
-- **What is it?**  Specification document + automation test scritps
+- **What is it?**  Specification document + automation test scripts
 - **Why do it?**
-  1. ⭐️ It gets you the definition of DONE. *In case your client is not product driven, it gets them to help you define what do they really want from the product!*
+  1. ⭐️ It gets you the definition of DONE. *In case your client is not product-driven, it gets them to help you define what they want from the product!*
-  2. ⭐️ Automate regressiong testing. *Don't break backwards compatible funcitonality*
+  2. ⭐️ Automate regression testing. *Don't break backward compatible functionality*
-  3. ⭐️ Brings labor and cost efficiency approaches. *Do not repeat yoruself*
+  3. ⭐️ Brings labor and cost efficiency approaches. *Do not repeat yourself*
   4. ⭐️ Documentation. *if you are onboarding as a new developer, this will help you a lot!*
 - **How to implement it ?**
   - [Programming libraries](https://cucumber.io/docs/installation/)
   - [Behavior Driven Development Book](https://www.manning.com/books/bdd-in-action)